 The mighty planets Jupiter and the rings of Saturn will be visible in the night sky.
 And later in the evening around 11:00 pm, the Moon will rise for viewing of the Apollo landing site.

-The presentation will start about 8:30 pm, and observing at 10:00 pm.
+The presentation will start about 8:30 pm, and observing shortly after 10:00 pm.
 The video presentation is nearly an hour and a half long.
-Seating is limited along benches in the outdoor classroom.
-Bring your favorite camp chair for a comfy seat!
+Limited seating is available for the outdoor presentation.
+Bring your favorite camp chair for a comfy seat.
+Follow this link to tips for having a great observing night!

 Please note that this event is held “weather permitting”, and is cancelled if it is raining or excessively windy; announcement of a cancellation will be posted both on this page as well as facebook.com/sdbhas.
 Please arrive well before the presentation is to begin so car lights do not damage night vision.